 If kissing is a factor in spreading mono, it may be that the higher levels of saliva exchange lead to more severe symptoms.

-Another theory is that younger children gradually build up an immunity to the virus if they are exposed from a lower age, as often happens in developing countries.
+Another theory is that younger children gradually build up an immunity to the virus if exposure occurs from a lower age, as happens in some countries.

-In developed countries, a person is less likely to be exposed to EBV during infancy and young childhood.
+In the United States, exposure to EBV is less common during infancy and young childhood.
 An adolescent with no previous exposure to the virus may be more vulnerable, as their immune system is less able to repel the attack.

 It is unclear how they get the virus.
 One possiblity is that parents, as carriers, pass the virus on to their children when it reactivates and sheds.
 The amount of virus spread from a parent’s past infection may be lower, causing fewer, milder symptoms in a child.